 Misidentified Driver near Courtney Campbell Causeway

-A high-speed motorcycle fled a traffic unit.
-Body-cam video captured only a partial tag.
+A high speed chase involving a motorcycle fleeing a traffic unit resulted in body-cam video capturing only a partial tag.
 AnneMarie hired an image-enhancement expert who proved the tag belonged to a different bike model.
 State dropped all charges, and the client avoided felony booking.

 Helicopter Speed Estimate in Largo